ystone1101/metagenome-pipeline/README.md

 ## Usage

 The Dokkaebi pipeline provides an intuitive command-line interface.
 All configurations are passed via command-line options.
+The pipeline is designed to run in the background (e.g., using tmux or nohup).

 #### General Syntax